adamgreloch/irio-mapreduce/README.md

 ## Assumptions

-Client provides the following binaries:
+Not following these assumptions leads to disaster, make sure your binaries strictly follow these.
+We assume that the client provides the following binaries:

 ### Map binary
 ```